sdesai/reactivesocket-js/README.md

 ```bash
 npm install reactivesocket
 ```
+This library only supports the `request/response`, `setup` and `error` interactions.
+More interactions are coming soon.

 ## Streams
 The transport for this library is built entirely on top of the Node.js